valentinegb/goober-bot/PRIVACY.md

 ## 7. Changes to the Privacy Policy

 - **Notification of Changes:** Users will be notified of any changes to this privacy policy through an announcement in the official bot Discord server.
-- **No Specific Date:** This privacy policy is effective immediately and does not have a specific expiration date.
+- **1 Month Advance:** This privacy policy is effective 1 month after any change and does not have a specific expiration date.

 ## 8. Contact Information